-3.3.2 High School Competency Test (HSCT)
+3.3.2 High School Competency Test (HSCT) This indicator has been retired.

-Measurement: The High School Competency Test is an untimed, multiple-choice test of a student's ability to apply basic mathematics and communication skills to real-world situations.
-It is administered to all 11th grade students in public schools as a statewide graduation requirement.
-Test items are at approximately a ninth or tenth grade level.
-Data reflect the percentage of 11th grade students passing the communication and mathematics sections of the test on the first attempt.
-All students must pass both sections of the HSCT to receive a standard Florida high school diploma.
+The High School Competency Test was an untimed, multiple-choice test of a student's ability to apply basic mathematics and communication skills to real-world situations.
+It was administered to all 11th grade students in public schools as a statewide graduation requirement.
+Test items were at approximately a ninth or tenth grade level.
+Data reflected the percentage of 11th grade students passing the communication and mathematics sections of the test on the first attempt.
+All students had to pass both sections of the HSCT to receive a standard Florida high school diploma.
 Changes to the scoring of the HSCT were made by Department of Education staff in 1996.
 These changes increased the competencies expected of Florida students.
-The HSCT will be replaced by the Florida Comprehensive Assessment Test (FCAT) as a graduation requirement in 2003.
+The HSCT was replaced by the Florida Comprehensive Assessment Test (FCAT) as a graduation requirement in 2003.

 Explanation: Students need to achieve basic mathematics and communication skills before leaving high school.

-Data source: Florida Department of Education, Bureau of Curriculum, Instruction and Assessment, Statewide Assessment Program, Tallahassee, FL.
+Data source: Florida Department of Education, Bureau of Curriculum, Instruction and Assessment, Statewide Assessment Program.